-In 2013, NYC burlesque dancer Diane Yost sued Manhattan's John Barrett Salon for $150,000 after a botched dye job.
-She claimed the burning of her hair with mis-applied hair bleach kept her from important performances and auditions, and caused mental anguish.
-While this might sound extreme, this scenario could happen to any hair dresser and barber, even if you don't have famous clientele.
+In 2013, NYC burlesque dancer Diane Yost sued a Manhattan salon for $150,000 after a botched dye job.
+She claimed a bleaching mishap burned her hair and kept her from important performances, auditions, and caused mental anguish.
+As incredibly dramatic as this is, this kind of scenario could happen to any hair dresser and barber.
+And if it does, it can seriously hurt your business.

-If you work as a hairdresser or barber, your clients depend on you to help them look and feel their best.
-No matter how methodical or careful you may be, accidents can happen.
-Whether you are at fault or not, a dissatisfied customer may file a claim against you, costing you hundreds of thousands of dollars.
-You can protect your assets, savings, and future earnings with the right hairdresser insurance or barber insurance.
+If you’re a hairstylist or barber, your clients depend on you to help them look, and feel, their best.
+But no matter how careful you may be, accidents happen.
+Whether you are at fault or not, a cranky customer could file a claim against you, costing you hundreds of thousands of dollars.
+Fortunately, you can protect your assets, savings, and future earnings with the right insurance.

 As a barber, you probably serve a regular clientele, the majority of whom are male.
-Like hairdressers, barbers provide hair coloring, cutting, and styling.
-Unlike hairdressers, barbers are licensed to use a razor and provide shaving and beard grooming services.
+Like hairdressers, barbers provide hair cutting and, in some cases, coloring and styling, too.
+Unlike hairdressers, barbers are typically licensed to use a razor and provide shaving and beard grooming services.
 Barbers also sometimes recommend chemical hair and scalp treatments to their clients.

-No barber is immune to litigation.
-The friendliest customer may decide to sue if he feels he has lost a job opportunity or experienced humiliation because of an undesirable haircut.
-Even if a claim against you is completely unfounded, you may still have to pay hundreds of thousands for your legal defense.
+The most important thing to know, though, is that no barber is immune to litigation.
+The friendliest customer may decide to sue if he feels he has lost a job opportunity or experienced humiliation because of a bad haircut.
+Even if a claim against you is complete nonsense, you could still end up paying hundreds of thousands of dollars just for your legal defense.

-Coverage starts as low as $200 per year, and can protect you from millions in litigation losses.
+Coverage for some policies starts as low as $200 per year, and can protect you from millions in litigation losses.

 Usually you can purchase in-home business insurance as an inexpensive rider to your homeowners policy, or as a separate policy.
-Your in-home business policy covers:
+Your in-home business policy would cover:

-You can choose from several hairdressers insurance carriers and barbers insurance companies that provide the liability coverage you need.
-The trick is finding the right match for your needs and your bottom line.
+You can choose from several different insurance carriers who specialize in liability coverage for the hair industry for the coverage you need.
+The trick is finding the right match for your needs and your wallet.

 Getting the right coverage requires you to:

-You can utilize lawyers, accountants, and independent insurance agents to get an unbiased view of your business, which can help you weigh your options and make a good choice.
+You can take advantage of lawyers, accountants, and independent insurance agents to get an unbiased view of your business and weigh out your options and help make a good choice.